Google I/O wrap-up: Gemini AI updates, new search features and more

 Google announced "Veo," its latest model for generating high-definition video, and Imagen 3, its highest quality text-to-image model, which promises lifelike images and "fewer distracting visual artifacts than our prior models."

 The company also showcased "Audio Overviews," the ability to generate audio discussions based on text input.
 For instance, if a user uploads a lesson plan, the chatbot can speak a summary of it.
-Or, if you ask it to give an example of a science problem in real life, it can do so through interactive audio.
+Or, if you ask for an example of a science problem in real life, it can do so through interactive audio.

 Separately, the company also showcased "AI Sandbox," a range of generative AI tools for creating music and sounds from scratch, based on user prompts.